Restaurant Lighting Ideas

 Task lighting allows people to perform tasks such as reading menus or preparing food.
 This is the most versatile of lighting types, as many different light fixtures can be used to create task lighting depending on the tasks at hand.
 For example: a restaurant would have task lighting in the kitchen to provide chefs with proper lighting for cooking, however this same restaurant also needs task lighting at the front of the house for its guests.
 It is important to remember that in some restaurants preparing food can also happen at the table, which would call for more overhead lighting.

 If drama is what you are interested in, look no further than outfitting your restaurant space with drum pendant lighting.
 These lights can act as task or ambient lighting, because their hanging nature allows them to be lower into the guests’ space, such as over a table.
 A beautiful drum pendant light draws the eye up and creates lovely focal points, especially in restaurants with vaulted or high ceilings.
 Attractive and versatile, these lights are great for over restaurant tables, in hallways, or in lounges, and can even be used in sets of three or more as runners over longer tables or a bar.
 Our Labyrinth Ceiling Lighting Wood Diffuser spills out beautiful light, and is perfect for setting the tone in any restaurant environment.
+Our acoustic sound absorption light fixtures not only function as lights but also absorb sound, helping reduce noise pollution in your restaurant, creating a more pleasant atmosphere for your guests.

 If you want to fully light your space with ambient and task lighting, there are options that will have your establishment looking well-lit and beautiful without looking harsh.
 The most common lighting fixtures are called flush and semi-flush light fixtures because they remain close to the ceiling or wall and therefore are more practical and easier to clean.
 They are sleek and versatile, and we provide options that are either highly stylized or seamlessly blend in with the room.
 Semi-flush and flush fixtures are also good because they do not require much ceiling or wall space, and can therefore be installed in tighter areas such as hallways, stairways, and bathrooms.
 Check out our very own Ashton Flush Mounted Fixture — a beautiful, sleek option for low ceilings that have height restrictions due to sprinkler systems.